hetida/hetida-designer/docs/user_guide/attached_metadata.md

 *  structure is the same for MULTITSFRAME and SERIES
 * The invalidation / overwrite  / delete behaviour will be defined on the dataset, not on individual metrics or even value dimensions.
 * metadata information can be omitted or null.
 E.g. value_dimensions does not need to be provided.
-Components should not require metadata have good default behaviour for missing metadata.
+Components should not require metadata and should have good default behaviour for missing metadata.
 * additional metadata fields can be present at every point in the structure.

 #### Example for SERIES